brightzonedev/react-plasma-table/README.md

 - ✅ Simple and intuitive API
 - ✅ Semantically opinionated rendered tables vs modern customizeable tables (Not available yet) - the choice is yours
-- ✅ Perfect for small and large projects and 100% not an overkill!
+- ✅ Perfect for small and large projects
 - ✅ Sortable out of the box
 - ✅ Searchable (✨ New! ✨)
 - ✅ Now with pagination (✨ New! ✨)